MythBusters: Esparto accident

 On March 20, 2009, the town of Esparto, California, was shaken and windows were shattered by a blast created by 500 lb of ANFO during filming of the myth "Knock Your Socks Off".
 Some residents were upset that the blast took place without "telling anyone".
 Chief Barry Burns of the Esparto Fire Department had several firefighters present for the explosion.
 He said he made the decision not to notify anyone in town for safety's sake.
 "MythBusters is supposed to be a really popular show.
 Everybody would have been out there.
 We would have had to cancel it because it would have been too dangerous."
 Representatives from the show replaced some of the windows that same day.
 The experiment did air, but the hosts recounted in a 2011 special episode ("Location, Location, Location") that they have never returned to the Esparto quarry as a result of the mishap.

 Cannonball accident

 On December 6, 2011, while conducting the "Cannonball Chemistry" experiment, the MythBusters crew accidentally sent a cannonball through the side of a house and into a minivan in a Dublin, California, neighborhood.
-Although the experiment was being carried out at the Alameda County Sheriff's Bomb Range under the supervision of the Alameda County Sheriff's Office, the errant projectile went over its intended target of water barrels and instead skipped up a hill that was intended as a secondary safety target.
+Although the experiment was being carried out at the Alameda County Sheriff's Bomb Range under the supervision of the Alameda County Sheriff's Office, the errant projectile went over its intended target of water barrels and instead skipped up a hill that was intended as a secondary safety measure.
 The cannonball soared 700 yd into a neighboring community, striking a house and leaving a 10 in hole, before striking the roof of another house and smashing through a window of a parked minivan.
 No one was hurt by the rogue cannonball.